 Moreover, turkey also contains vitamin B6 which helps in maintaining healthy brain function while preventing cognitive decline as your cat ages.
 Additionally, it also provides iron which plays a crucial role in red blood cell formation keeping your pet’s immune system strong enough.

-While feeding your cat with small pieces of cooked white meat from a boneless roasted turkey or simply adding some canned plain shredded turkey can be beneficial but overfeeding could lead to gastrointestinal issues like vomiting or diarrhea so make sure you only feed them small amounts at a time!
+While feeding your cat with small pieces of cooked white meat from a boneless roasted turkey or simply adding some canned plain shredded turkey can be beneficial but overfeeding could lead to gastrointestinal issues like vomiting or diarrhoea so make sure you only feed them small amounts at a time!

 The suggestions offered here are for informational purposes only and are not a substitute for pet-specific advice from your veterinarian.
 Never disregard your vet’s recommendations, or delay in acting on them, based on something you have read on this site.
 Regardless of how a food is rated here, any food that you give your pet can pose potential health risks, including allergic reactions, choking, or other health conditions such as bloat.
 Always monitor your pet while they’re eating, and never introduce a new food into your pet’s diet without first consulting your veterinarian.